-Enjoy this delicious Teriyaki Soy Curls with Pineapple and Bell Pepper, seasoned Soy Curls are smothered in a flavorful sauce with a tropical twist!
+Enjoy this delicious Teriyaki Soy Curls with Pineapple and Bell Pepper, in which seasoned Soy Curls are smothered in a flavorful sauce with a tropical twist!

 It has been a while since I have experimented with new recipes.
 I have been extremely busy for the past 2 months, doing a lot of jobs that have brought out my skills and passion all summer long.